bitextor/bitextor/docs/README.md

 ## Advanced usage

-Bitextor uses [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) to define Bitextor's workflow using a [Snakefile](../bitextor/Snakefile) and manage its execution.
+Bitextor uses [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) to define Bitextor's workflow and manage its execution.
 Snakemake provides a lot of flexibility in terms of configuring the execution of the pipeline.
-For advanced users that want to make the most out of this tool, `bitextor-full` command is provided that calls Snakemake and exposes all of Snakemake's parameters.
+For advanced users that want to make the most out of this tool, `bitextor-full` command is provided that calls Snakemake CLI with Bitextor's workflow and exposes all of Snakemake's parameters.

 ### Execution on a cluster